Rank One Hilbert Geometries: Introduction

 \subsection{Acknowledgement}

-I want to heartily thank my advisor Ralf Spatzier.
-I thank Andrew Zimmer, Harrison Bray, Samantha Pinella and Ludovic Marquis for helpful conversations.
-I also thank Karen Butt for her help with French translations.
+I would like to heartily thank my advisor Ralf Spatzier.
+This work has benefited greatly from my conversations with Andrew Zimmer, Harrison Bray, Samantha Pinella, Thang Nguyen, Ludovic Marquis and Beatrice Pozzetti.
+I also thank the anonymous reviewers for their comments, corrections and constructive criticism.
 I was partially supported by NSF Grant 1607260 during the course of this work.